Skip to main content

 Payment – Terms & Conditions

-These Payment Terms form an integral part of all agreements for the provision of the Services.
+These Payment Terms form an integral part of all agreements for the provision of Services.
 In the event of a conflict between these Payment Terms and any other agreement or schedule, these Payment Terms shall prevail unless otherwise explicitly stated in writing.

 2.1 Subscription Fees